-5. Impact of the Proposal
+6. Impact of the Proposal

-- 5.1 The Deal provides for the transfer of significant resources and powers from central government to the County, including for infrastructure, housing, economic development, and employment and skills, which should positively impact on the lives of residents by helping create more jobs, improving the skills and employment prospects of residents and boosting the productivity of Norfolk.
-With devolved powers we can make sure that the housing needed to support this growth is connected to the right infrastructure: roads, rail and digital and means that local communities can thrive. - 5.2 The Deal shows how levelling up can be done in practice with clear alignment to the twelve headline Levelling Up missions and long-term, devolved funding underpinning it. - 5.3 The Levelling Up White Paper committed the Government to produce an Assurance Framework for all areas with a devolution deal in England.
+- 6.1 The Deal provides for the transfer of significant resources and powers from central government to the County, including for infrastructure, housing, economic development, and employment and skills, which should positively impact on the lives of residents by helping create more jobs, improving the skills and employment prospects of residents and boosting the productivity of Norfolk.
+With devolved powers we can make sure that the housing needed to support this growth is connected to the right infrastructure: roads, rail and digital and means that local communities can thrive. - 6.2 The Deal shows how levelling up can be done in practice with clear alignment to the twelve headline Levelling Up missions and long-term, devolved funding underpinning it. - 6.3 The Levelling Up White Paper committed the Government to produce an Assurance Framework for all areas with a devolution deal in England.
 The Government, Norfolk County Council and other areas with devolution deals will work together to determine how this can best work in practice, so that we can improve the consistency of data and reporting, streamline our approach to focus on clear and transparent outcomes and ensure the right mechanisms are in place to promote good practice, as well as address any concerns.

-6. Evidence and Reasons for Decision
+7. Evidence and Reasons for Decision

-6.1 The "minded to" devolution deal will deliver significant new powers and investment that will benefit communities and businesses in Norfolk.
-It means that decisions previously taken centrally can in the future be potentially taken closer to the people affected.
+- 7.1 The "minded to" devolution deal will deliver significant new powers and investment that will benefit communities and businesses in Norfolk.
+It means that decisions previously taken centrally can in the future be potentially taken closer to the people affected. - 7.2 On the basis of the report and the benefits of a devolution deal, it is recommended that Cabinet agree to proceed with the Deal for Norfolk process and that the Deal be taken forward for consultation.

-7. Alternative Options